ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 end
 ```

-And for traits, we use `factory.definition.defined_traits`, where `factory` is a `FactoryBot::Factory`, and the return value is an array of `FactoryBot::Trait`s.
+To get traits for a factory, we used `factory.definition.defined_traits`, where `factory` is a `FactoryBot::Factory`, and the return value is an array of `FactoryBot::Trait`s.
+Our data class:

 ```rb
 module FactoryBurgers